 lenses

-- Minolta MD Rokkor-x 45mm f/2 – everyone needs a sharp nifty fifty
+- Minolta MD Rokkor-x 45mm f/2 – everyone needs a sharp nifty fifty.
+Super compact and a dream to use.

 - Bronica ETR 90mm f/2.8 – medium format equivalent of the Nifty Fifty.
 The lens that lives on my Bronica